MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 This is handled in ethernet/dma.vhd.
 This module takes care of:
 * Generating write requests to CPU memory.
 * Maintaining a write pointer.

+As mentioned above, the CPU is responsible for allocating (e.g. using malloc) a chuck of contiguous memory, and configuring the DMA block.
+This is done by writing the start and end of the receive DMA buffer.
+Whenever data is received on the Ethernet port, the DMA will write data to the buffer, always maintaining a write pointer to instruct the CPU how much data has been received.
+And likewise the CPU maintains a read pointer to instruct the DMA where it is allowed to write to.
+This prevents the DMA from overwriting data the CPU has not yet processed.

+The whole design is put together in the file ethernet/ethernet.vhd.

+A choice must be made on how to handle the situation where the receive DMA buffer runs full, e.g. if the CPU is too long in processing a packet, while a burst of subsequent packets are received.
+The current implementation will stop reading from the fifo (the signal user\_rden remains low), which will then fill up (as indicated by the signal eth\_fifo\_afull).
+Eventually the input buffer in strip\_crc.vhd will fill up and generate the persistent error eth\_overflow.